eandklahn/molmag_ac_gui/README.md

 ```
 python -m molmag_ac_gui
 ```
 to use the GUI for fitting relaxation times.
-Your own file with data of can be loaded and fitted in the "Analysis"-tab if the file is formatted as
+Your own file with data of (T, tau) can be loaded and fitted in the "Analysis"-tab when the file is formatted as

 ```
 T1 tau1